Addvilz/accessibility-beacons-draft/README.md

 1. Define user workflow for enabling the Accessibility Beacons API;
 2. Develop a simple, common standard API;
 3. Propose and standardize the specification (WHATWG).
+4. Current client API is vulnerable to timing attacks allowing actors to fingerprint the device based on WAB enabled/disabled state.
+This needs to be addressed.

 ## Conformance